oktadev/okta-blog/_source/_posts/2021-09-12-spring-boot-spa.md

 When you enter your credentials, the Okta Sign-In Widget and the Vue app will follow the OAuth 2.
 0 Authorization Code flow.
 In this flow, the client sends the login credentials to the Okta auth server and, if authentication is successful, receives an authorization code.
 The client app calls the Okta token endpoint, trading this authorization code for a JWT (JSON Web Token).
 The standard OAuth 2.0 authorization code flow requires that the application send the client secret along with the code to the token endpoint.

-However, in the context of a client-side application, putting the client secret in public, browser code would be a major security violation.
+However, in the context of a client-side application, putting the client secret in public browser code would be a major security violation.
 Instead, Okta uses PKCE (Proof Key for Code Exchange).
 In this modified flow, the client generates a one-time key that is sent with the request and is associated with the authorized JWT.
 This is used to ensure that only the client that requested the JWT can use it.

-There's a great, in-depth article on the PKCE flow [on the Okta Blog by Micah Silverman](https://developer.okta.com/blog/2019/08/22/okta-authjs-pkce).
+There's a great, in-depth article on the [PKCE flow](https://developer.okta.com/blog/2019/08/22/okta-authjs-pkce) by Micah Silverman on the Okta Dev Blog.

 Once you've logged in you'll see the simple application screen below.